 Final word

-The Highway code is there to make sure every road user behaves in the same way and everybody is safe when driving on the roads.
+The Highway Code is in place to ensure that every road user behaves in a consistent manner and that everyone is safe when driving on the roads.
 Something that’s pretty hard to do when nobody follows the rules.
-This was 5 of the strangest Highway Code rules that nobody follows.
-Show this article to somebody that needs to wear high-vis clothing when walking the streets at night.
+These were 5 of the strangest Highway Code rules that nobody follows.
+Show this article to somebody who needs to wear high-vis clothing when walking the streets at night.